Battle of Kirkuk (2017)

-The Battle of Kirkuk (2017), part of the 2017 Iraqi–Kurdish conflict, was a military deployment by the Iraqi Security Forces to retake Kirkuk Governorate from the Peshmerga after the latter ignored repeated warnings to withdraw, sparking clashes between the two forces.
-The advance began on 15 October 2017, with the city of Kirkuk being retaken the following day.
-The international coalition described the events as "coordinated movements, not attacks" with most of the Peshmerga withdrawing without fighting, though between 37–117 were killed.
+The Battle of Kirkuk, codenamed Operation Enforcing Security of the 2017 Iraqi–Kurdish conflict, was a military deployment by the Iraqi Security Forces to retake Kirkuk Governorate from the Peshmerga after the latter ignored repeated warnings to withdraw, sparking clashes between the two forces.
+The advance began on 15 October 2017, with the city of Kirkuk being retaken upon entry of the Iraqi forces as the Kurds fled immediately.
+Five days later the entirety of the governorate was under full control of the Iraqi forces; meanwhile, other Iraqi forces continued their advances in subsequent days, defeating the Peshmerga forces across vast swathes of territory in northern Iraq.

 Background

 The battle followed the 2017 Iraqi Kurdistan independence referendum when voters overwhelmingly supported (93%) "the Kurdistan Region and the Kurdistani areas outside the administration of the Region" to become an independent state.
-The Kurdistan Region considered the referendum binding, while the Iraqi Government regarded it as illegal.
-The oil-rich and multi-ethnic city of Kirkuk was the subject of long-running dispute and is not recognised by the Iraqi Government as part of the autonomous Kurdistan Region.
+The Kurdistan Region considered the referendum binding, while the Iraqi government regarded it as illegal.
+The oil-rich and multi-ethnic city of Kirkuk was the subject of long-running dispute and is not recognised by the Iraqi government as part of the autonomous Kurdistan Region.
 Before the Islamic State of Iraq and the Levant (ISIL) invaded Kirkuk was under Iraqi control.
 Kirkuk was taken from ISIL by Kurdish forces.
-The Kurdish Peshmerga ignored a deadline given by Iraq to withdraw from the area by 15 October 2017 and the operation to take the territory back under the control of the central Iraqi Government was initiated.
+The Kurdish Peshmerga ignored a deadline given by Iraq to withdraw from the area by 15 October 2017 and the operation to take the territory back under the control of the central Iraqi government was initiated.
 Within 15 hours, the city of Kirkuk, surrounding oil fields and several facilities including the military airport were retaken by Iraqi forces.